thosgood/this-weeks-finds/markdown/201-250/week235.md

 checked this a long time ago.

 Ahem.
-Anyway, it's really neat how particles couple to the A field and "strings" couple to the B field in BF theory.
+Anyway, it's really neat how particles couple to the A field and "strings" couple to the B field in $BF$ theory.

 This is vaguely reminiscent of how the A and B field form two parts of a "2-connection" - a gadget that lets you define parallel transport